dealien/SCIENCE-Project-To-Do-List/pick_people_up_from_the_ocean_with_a_helicopter.md

 We need to find a somewhat foolproof way of doing this, and identify the correct vehicle for the job.

 ## Report
-We attempted to do this in a SuperVolito Carbon off the side of <span>cncman30</span>'s yacht, and it didn't work at all.
+We attempted to do this in a SuperVolito Carbon off the side of <span>cncman30</span>'s yacht, but it didn't work at all.
+Clearly different helicopters will work better than others because the Buzzard has been able to pick people up from water much more easily than that.

 ## Records